 We may earn money or products from the companies mentioned in this post.

-Basic Allowance for Housing (BAH) is a stipend that is paid out in active duty members’ paycheck.
+Basic Allowance for Housing (BAH) is a stipend that’s paid out in active duty members’ paycheck.
 Every service member gets it.
 Period.
 Most people consider it to be part of their salary since, without it, it would be seriously difficult to make ends meet.

 Who Gets Basic Allowance for Housing?

 So we’ve already established that everyone gets it.
-However, there are circumstances where it is reduced or completely held.
+However, there are circumstances where it’s reduced or completely held.
 How could that be?
 Easy.
-First it is completely held in lower enlisted ranks where the service member is required to live in the barracks.
-Since the government is providing them a place to live, why would they also allot them funding for housing?
+First, it’s completely held in lower enlisted ranks where the service member is required to live in the barracks.
+Since the government provides them a place to live, why would they also allot them funding for housing?

 Another instance is when a military member and their family choose to live in on-post housing.
 On post housing traditionally costs as much as BAH, so you can kind of think of it as paying the government for the house.
-Now that on post housing is becoming privatized and more and more people are choosing to live off post, lots of on post housing is being offered at a discount.
-This means they only take part of your BAH.
+Now that some on post housing is privatized and more and more people choose to live off post, lots of on post housing is offered at a discount.
+This means they only take a portion of your BAH.

 So How Much is Basic Allowance for Housing?

 BAH is awarded on a scale depending on the service member’s rank, time in service, and whether or not they have a family.
-So a married private who has been in for 1 year earns a different BAH than a single captain that has been on active duty for 5 years.
-Basic Allowance for Housing also changes depending on where you are located.
+So a married private who’s been in for 1 year earns a different BAH than a single captain that’s been on active duty for 5 years.
+Basic Allowance for Housing also changes depending on where you’re located.
 The cost of living is always taken into consideration.
 And thank goodness for that.
 We all know a home in rural Kansas costs less than one in a suburb of Seattle.
 You can look up what your BAH would be in your area at this website.